 - Extends the longevity of this feeling, allowing this gliding feeling to persist throughout common usage of the puzzle.
 Celeritas is not a simple water-based, or silicone-based lubricant.
 It combines the best features of multiple lubricant features into one product.

 How to use:

-- Add 1-2 drops reagent A into a clean, dry cube which has been cleaned of previous lubricant.
+- Add 1-2 drops of reagent A into a clean, dry cube that has been cleaned of previous lubricant.
 Be careful not to add too much, because the initial lubricity of Reagent A is significantly different from the final feeling.
 Adding too much will result in an overly slow cube.
 Do many turns to ensure that Reagent A has coated the inner surfaces of the puzzle.
 This should take about 2 solves.

 - Add 2-3 drops of Reagent B, and quickly begin to turn the puzzle to allow consistent reaction between the two Reagents.

 - After step 3, the cube may either be too fast or too slow.
 If it is too fast, it is recommended to use a heavy silicone to slow the puzzle down.
 If it is too slow, we recommend cleaning the puzzle out and adding less Reagent A.

 Note: Some puzzles react better to Celeritas than others.
 For big cube use, we recommend using less Reagent A, and more Reagent B.